jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 Now that you set up your sprint you're ready to start work.

-1. Click **Team's Work**.
-At first, you'll see all the team's work for the whole project.
-In this view, work items are grouped by owner, so you always know which tasks your team members own.
-Click **All Sprints** and select **Sprint 1** from the drop-down menu to hide items from other sprints so that you can focus on this sprint's work.
+1. To see the entire team's work for the current sprint, click **Team's Work**.
+This view is useful when you share work with others, because work items are grouped by owner and you can see who owns which tasks.
-**Tip**: This view is useful when you share work with others.
+**Tip**: To view another sprint, click **Sprint 1 (Current Sprint)** and select the sprint from the list.

 2. Click **My Work**.
 Because you own all the tasks and haven't started working on them, you can see them all in your Open lane.
 **Note**: If you do not see both the Open and In Progress lanes, click **Display as Lanes** (<img src="/tutorials/trackplan/images/displaylanes.gif"  align="bottom"  style="display: inline; margin: 0px; border-style: none; margin-bottom: -10px;">) to switch from the list view.